kylewon12/377-final/README.md

 # Developer Manual
 ## Applications and Dependencies

+### Github/VS Code
+<p>A Github account is a requirement for this application.
+It is free an a free account can be created at https://github.com.

+This website was also built on VS Code and should be used for the best experience.</p>
 ### Node.js
 <p> Node.js helps web developers create a remote environment to run their applications, similar to the "Go Live" feature in VS Code.